Cambrian Park (SJ)

-Just now (as of Jan 7th) I pulled the single family home sales for Cambrian (mls area 14) for the last 30 days (mostly Dec but some Jan) and saw a huge difference between the homes that sell fast and those that do not.
+Just now (as of March 10th) I pulled the single family home sales for Cambrian (mls area 14) for the last 30 days (mostly Feb but some Mar) and saw a huge difference between the homes that sell fast and those that do not.
 The turning point seems to be 14 days on the market between overbids and underbids.
-Out of 41 properties sold in the last 30 days, 24 sold in 14 days or less, and only one in that group sold below list with 4 selling at list price and most selling over asking.
-Of the 17 remaining, which sold between 17 and 134 days, only 3 sold above list price, none at list price, and 14 sold below asking.

 First please find the Altos Research Charts, a live feed of data on the housing markets in San Jose.
 You will then also find the RE Report, charts with statistics comparing sales in the last month and comparing them month-over-month and year-over-year.
 These are both the usual tools I use to gauge a market.
 Directly below are links to the market analysis of specific neighborhoods in San Jose.
 Some of these, where I work the most, are updated monthly, and others are updated every few months.